nhanthu262n/Panda-HanPro/README_GITHUB_PAGES.txt

 Offline scoring update:
 Pronunciation scoring now runs locally in the browser and no longer calls the remote /api/pronunciation/grade endpoint.
 It estimates tone shape, duration and loudness from the recorded WAV.
-The Vietnamese subtitle/meaning block is hidden; the Pinyin quiz tab remains available.
+The Vietnamese subtitle/meaning block is hidden in both the lesson card and quiz answer cards; the Pinyin quiz tab remains available.
+Offline scoring returns the full rubric fields used by the feedback panel.
 Học, Luyện đọc, recording and offline scoring remain available.